-Current students have a dedicated career counselor for their department and can receive counseling on a variety of career development topics.
+Current students have a dedicated career coach for their department and can receive coaching on a variety of career development topics.
 Appointments may have varying time lengths, but must be requested ahead of time via Handshake.
 You will receive an email confirmation once you have scheduled the appointment from Handshake.

 Strong Interest Inventory